limine-bootloader/limine/STIVALE.md

     uint64_t flags;                 // Flags
                                     // bit 0: 1 if booted with BIOS, 0 if booted with UEFI
                                     // bit 1: 1 if extended colour information passed, 0 if not
-                                    // All other bits undefined.
+                                    // All other bits are undefined and set to 0.
     // Extended colour information follows, only access if bit 1 of flags is set. uint8_t  fb_memory_model;       // Memory model: 1=RGB, all other values undefined uint8_t  fb_red_mask_size;      // RGB mask sizes and left shifts